MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

     00d4174a c745e000000000  mov     dword ptr [ebp-20h],0 ss:002b:0053fdc8=cccccccc
     ``'

-3. As the DetermineStringSize function is not large, we could just look at the code to find the issue.
-If this was a large function, we could look at the last line of code that returns the final value to see how that value is set.
+3. As the DetermineStringSize function is not complex, we could just look at the code to find the issue.
+If this was a large or complex function, we could look at the last line of code that returns the final value to see how that value is set.

     ```
     return buffsize;